Breus/json-masker/adr/0002-masking-configuration-API.md

 3. We will mask all types into strings.
     This is done to keep masking consistent across types and to make it apparent that the value was masked (while `"***"` is a good indicator for strings, the `888` or `0` for numbers, or `false` for booleans is not)
-4. We will use different masks for each original type in to keep information about the original type, the strings will be masked as `"***"`, numbers as `"###"` and booleans as `"&&&"`.
+4. We will use different masks for each original type to keep information about the original type, the strings will be masked as `"***"`, numbers as `"###"` and booleans as `"&&&"`.
-    While this "leaks" additional information, that has only weak relation to original _data_, but more about implementation details and is more likely to be inferred by the key itself or be publically available.
+  Keeping type information by default would be helpful when debugging and, while this leaks some information about
+    original _data_, it does not leak the data itself, but rather an implementation detail about _how_ data is stored internally.
+That is likely to be publicly available (e.g. by providing an OpenAPI schema) or it would be possible to infer the type from the key itself.
-5. The `null` type (value) will remain unmasked until someone requests it, providing a good reason.
+5. The `null` type (value) will remain unmasked, but we make the API extendable to be able to support that if someone requests it, providing a good reason.

 ### Allow custom masking configurations per target key